enessyarali/Easy-Warehouse/DesignDocument.md

     void deleteItem(itemId :Integer)
 Simply calls db.deleteItem(itemId).
 ```

 ### DatabaseUtilities
 This class will be used as an interface towards the database storing information needed by the application.
-All functions are generally simple and low-level, except for a few cases.
+All functions are generally simple and low-level, except for few cases.
 Given that, pseudo-code is explicitly written just for most complex queries.
 Given the possibility to modify SKUItem's Id, a fixed Id is provided to maintain database's internal consistency.
 ```
     void createConnection ()